FUZZFACED

 The other side of a CRL 1452, 1956

-Only in 1977 Fender started to use for the Stratocasters the five ways switch.
+Only in 1977 Fender started to use the five-way switch on the Stratocaster guitar.

 La pubblicità su Fuzzfaced